-- the name and address of the MannKind stockholder on whose behalf the submission is made; - · the number of MannKind shares that are owned beneficially by such stockholder as of the date of the submission; - · the full name of the proposed candidate; - a description of the proposed candidate's business experience for at least the previous five years; - $\bullet \hspace{0.4cm}$ complete biographical information for the proposed candidate; and - · a description of the proposed candidate's qualifications as a director.
+- the name and address of the MannKind stockholder on whose behalf the submission is made; - the number of MannKind shares that are owned beneficially by such stockholder as of the date of the submission; - the full name of the proposed candidate; - a description of the proposed candidate's business experience for at least the previous five years; - · complete biographical information for the proposed candidate; and - a description of the proposed candidate's qualifications as a director.

 Each submission must be accompanied by the written consent of the proposed candidate to be named as a nominee and to serve as a director if elected.
+To date, the Nominating and Corporate Governance Committee has not received a timely nomination of a candidate for election as a director at any annual meeting from a stockholder or stockholders holding more than 5% of our voting stock.